roynirmal/IWE/README.md

 - [Original Github Repo](https://github.com/ShelsonCao/IWE)

 In this model, words are represented by three sets of subword features - Letter Trigram features, Root Afflixes and Inflectional Affixes.

+For our work, we use the [WikiPassageQA](https://arxiv.org/pdf/1805.03797.pdf) dataset to train the embeddings.
+We use the local embeddings as proposed by [Diaz et al.](http://www.aclweb.org/anthology/P16-1035) where we train the embeddings separately on each document.